gradosevic/ag-custom-admin/readme.txt

 = 6.9.4 =
 * Fixed: "Cannot hide Woocommerce Analytics button in the admin menu" issue
+* Small text improvements
+* Fixed an issue with Cusmin compatibility

 = 6.9.3 =
 * Fixed blank login page, when jQuery is not defined